If there is an issue whilst the work is on site, who do I contact?

 Will there be artwork included within the scheme?

-Yes, the middle band of blocks will be engraved with a message or poem to celebrate the history of Redcar.
+Yes, the middle band of blocks will be engraved with a poem to celebrate the history of Redcar.
 Further details will be released about this soon and how to get involved.

 How will the new scheme help events?